SurniaUlula/wpsso-inherit-parent-meta/readme.txt

 **If no custom Open Graph or Schema image has been selected** &mdash; for a *post*, *page*, *custom post type*, *category*, *tag*, or *custom taxonomy* &mdash; this add-on will assign the first custom image found from its parent, grand-parent, great-grand-parent, etc.

-WordPress does offer "featured" images for taxonomy terms (categories, tags, and custom taxonomies), so to assign an image to a term, select an image in the Document SSO (Social and Search Optimization) metabox when editing that term.
-This add-on will cascade those custom images to the children of that term, along with the children of those children, etc. Inherited featured or custom images are default values &mdash; you can always edit any child and select a different featured or custom image (which will then be inherited by its own children).
+WordPress does not offer "featured" images for taxonomy terms (categories, tags, and custom taxonomies), so to assign an image to a term, select an image in the Document SSO (Social and Search Optimization) metabox when editing that term.
+This add-on will cascade those custom images to the children of that term, along with the children of those children, etc. Inherited featured or custom images are assigned as default values &mdash; you can always edit any child and select a different featured or custom image (which will then be inherited by its own children).

 The Inherit Parent Meta (aka WPSSO IPM) add-on makes no permanent changes &mdash; simply deactivate the plugin to disable the automatically inherited images. ;-)